 A year ago I was asked on a writing course to consider the difference between magical realism and fabulism, to which my response was… ‘eh?’

 But nowadays I love writing about strange things and writing in strange ways.
 I don’t worry about the labels, I just enjoy the creativity.

 This post isn’t about genre fiction – which I don’t have a lot of experience of – it’s more about bringing weird elements into contemporary or literary fiction in ways that can help your work stand out.
 Continue reading “Go Weird or Go Home”

 I specialise in short fiction and won the 2018 Mairtín Crawford Short Story Award.
-I was also nominated for Best Small Fictions 2018.
-Continue reading “About Me”
+I was also nominated for Best Small Fictions, Best of the Net and the Pushcart Prize in 2018z Continue reading “About Me”